enkidevs/curriculum/python/core/control-structures/the-in-operator.md

 ```

 Other iterable sequence types include tuples and strings.
-When Python iterates over a string, it goes character-by-character.
+When the `in` keyword is used with a string, Python will check for any sequence of matching consecutive characters (called a substring).
+So, `'p' in 'poppy'` evaluates to true, and so does `'py' in 'poppy'`, but `'ppp' in 'poppy'` evaluates to false, because there is no matching consecutive sequence of characters.

 ---
 ## Practice